Planning a Trip?

 The length of your stay may impact your coverage.

-• Domestic: No matter how long you’ll be traveling (overnight or for several months), Original Medicare and most Medicare Supplement plans cover health care services received within the U.S. Some Medicare Advantage plans are tailored specifically for snowbirds, though you may need to notify the insurance company in advance whenever you relocate from one home to another.
+- Domestic: No matter how long you’ll be traveling (overnight or for several months), Original Medicare and most Medigap plans cover health care services received within the U.S. Some Medicare Advantage plans are tailored specifically for snowbirds, though you may need to notify the insurance company in advance whenever you relocate from one home to another.
 If your Medicare Advantage plan has a provider network, be sure to check in advance to see which local providers are in-network by calling the member service number on the back of your Medicare Advantage ID card.

-• International: If you’re on vacation in a foreign country, a Medicare Supplement plan only covers emergency services for the first 60 days.
+- International: If you’re on vacation in a foreign country, a Medigap plan only covers emergency services for the first 60 days.
 For extended foreign trips, including visits to a second home overseas, you may be able to purchase foreign-based coverage that’s similar to what local citizens have.
 Some insurance companies offer plans designed specifically for expatriates .
 Travel insurance is always an option.
 An important rule of thumb: Always read the fine print for insurance you already have and especially for any new coverage you’re considering purchasing.

 Pre-travel checklist for your health care needs